First day on the job: Employee Orientation checklist

-The first time Polymath LLC hired an employee, I had no idea what I was doing.
+The first time Polymath LLC (now Priestess of Profits, LLC) hired an employee in 2012, I had no idea what I was doing.
 I brought on a friend to assist during the insanity month of January, and the first task I assigned her was helping me establish our employment procedures.

 Fast forward four and a half years with quite a few employee ups and downs.
 I have discovered that involving our team in the ongoing creative process for our guidelines and procedures is absolutely essential to creating a strong culture, where our team members feel heard.
 All of our routines and documents are created and maintained by our team, and everything is considered living and evolving.